sankofam/gpt-go/README.md

 # gpt-go
-A gpt4/3.5 system selector + one-shot prompt gui
+A gpt4/3.5 system selector + one-shot prompt gui based "chatbot"

 The provided code is a Tkinter-based interface that interacts with OpenAI's GPT-4(or 3.5-turbo) model by sending text prompts and displaying the generated responses.
 Users can choose from a list of predefined systems (code, text, or data systems), enter their text prompt and or code, and receive a generated output based on the selected system and input.